xekoukou/litprog/litprog.md

 }
 ```

 If it is an html document, we need to get all the parts that are markdown documentation.
-We get all divs that have the 'markdown class'.
+We get all the elements that have the 'markdown class'.
 We use the cheerio library for that.

 ```
 var cheerio = require('cheerio');